hyundai-robotics/doc-hrscript/4-array-object/1-array/4-array-append.md

-﻿# 4.1.4 Append Procedure for Adding an Element to an Array
+﻿# 4.1.4 `append_arr` Procedure for Adding an Element to an Array

 Supported from V60.32-00

-The append procedure can be used to add an element to an array
+The `append_arr` procedure can be used to add an element to an array

 ```python
 var arr = [1, 2]